nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2025-02-20-change-sro.md

 As mentioned in the 'Why we did this work' section we won't be testing this with users before development, the risks that may arise from not testing this have been mitigated due to the context described.

 ## What we will do next
-This work will be moved into development and I will monitor feedback from users specific to this feature once released.
+This work will be moved into development and we will monitor feedback from users specific to this feature once released.